When we talk about content marketing strategy, all the discussions of heroes, journeys, and maps can seem a bit esoteric.

 In the who phase, we identify a single unifying persona that we’ll keep in mind as we craft content.

-This particular campaign will focus on freelancers looking to slowly move away from serving clients by shifting to a product-based business model.
+This particular campaign will focus on freelancers looking to use email curation to build an audience.
 Our persona is a freelance writer named Penny.

 Penny is a pragmatic and ethical person who is allergic to hype and incredible claims of internet riches.
 She is driven by a sense of fairness, and she holds disdain for those who take shortcuts at the expense of others.